goschtl/zope/ZODB3/trunk/README.txt

 Compatibility
 =============

-ZODB 3.10 requires Python 2.5 or later.
+ZODB3 3.11 requires Python 2.6 or later.

 Note --
    When using ZEO and upgrading from Python 2.4, you need to upgrade